korziee/document-requester/README.md

 ## Notes

+### Sendgrid

+Couldn't use their NPM package directly as it has references to fs internally.

 ### Cron Testing

 Cannot test cron schedule locally because the d1 middleware in mini-flare is incompatible: https://github.com/cloudflare/miniflare/issues/479.
 Solution is to just comment out the d1 config in wrangler for now.